chirimen-oh/chirimen/gc/contrib/readme.md

-This directory contains drivers and samples that have not been verified officially.
+This directory contains samples that have not been verified officially.